shoaibms/mofa_transformer/README.md

 ## 🔍 Abstract

-Osmotic stress, driven by drought and salinity, significantly limits global crop productivity, yet the molecular mechanisms underlying plant adaptation remain poorly understood.
+Osmotic stress, driven by drought and salinity, significantly limits global crop productivity, yet the metabolomic mechanisms underlying plant adaptation remain poorly understood.
 To address this, we developed MOFA+ Transformer, a novel, interpretable deep learning framework that integrates physiological and biochemical responses by analysing dynamic relationships between spectral signatures and metabolomic profiles.
 This approach combines Multi-Omics Factor Analysis+ (MOFA+) for variance decomposition with a Transformer architecture employing cross-modal attention, enabling the discovery of mechanistic links between hyperspectral data and metabolic features.
 We applied this framework to time-resolved datasets from drought-tolerant and susceptible plant genotypes, revealing distinct tissue-specific coordination networks critical to stress adaptation.
 The tolerant genotype exhibited significantly stronger leaf network connectivity (+355% compared to the susceptible genotype) and established spectral-metabolic links earlier in the stress response.
 These links involved visible spectral features in leaves and Near-Infrared (NIR) features in roots, supporting an early response hypothesis for drought tolerance.
-Cross-modal attention analysis further identified genotype-specific hub metabolites orchestrating these networks, with the tolerant genotype demonstrating more focused and proactive coordination strategies.
-These findings highlight that successful adaptation relies not just on specific metabolites, but on their rapid, coordinated interplay with physiological processes.
+Cross-modal attention analysis further identified genotype-specific hub molecular features orchestrating these networks, with the tolerant genotype demonstrating more focused and proactive coordination strategies.
+These findings highlight that successful adaptation relies not just on specific molecular features, but on their rapid, coordinated interplay with physiological processes.
 The MOFA+ Transformer framework advances systems biology by providing a powerful, interpretable tool for mechanistic discovery and hypothesis generation from complex multi-omic data.
 Beyond plant science, it offers a broadly applicable paradigm for integrating multi-omics datasets, moving beyond correlations to uncover dynamic, functional relationships in biological systems.
 This approach opens new possibilities for identifying resilience biomarkers, guiding crop improvement, and deepening our understanding of stress adaptation across disciplines.

 ## ✨ Key Contributions & Highlights

 * **Novel Interpretable Framework:** Combines unsupervised factor analysis with interpretable deep learning for multi-omics integration
-* **Mechanistic Insights:** Quantifies directed associations between spectral features (physiology) and metabolites (biochemistry)
+* **Mechanistic Insights:** Quantifies directed associations between spectral features (physiology) and molecular features(biochemistry)
-* **Genotype-Specific Adaptation:** Uncovers distinct network architectures and key hub metabolites in tolerant vs susceptible plants
+* **Genotype-Specific Adaptation:** Uncovers distinct network architectures and key hub molecular features in tolerant vs susceptible plants
 * **Tissue-Specific Coordination Networks:** Identifies distinct spectral-metabolic communication patterns in leaf (visible spectrum) and root (NIR) tissues
 * **Temporal Dynamics:** Reveals that tolerant genotypes establish cross-modal links *earlier* in the stress response
 * **Potential Biomarkers:** Identifies spectral-metabolomic attention patterns that could serve as non-invasive indicators of stress tolerance

 > **Key numbers**
 > * 336 raw plant samples × 4 omics views
-> * 2,151 spectral bands | 2,471 metabolite features after curation
+> * 2,151 spectral bands | 2,471 molecular features after curation
 > * 12 latent factors capturing genotype, time and treatment axes
 > * 519 MOFA-selected features driving 95-100% classifier F1 scores